Shivani-20/basic-etl-youtube-videos/README.md

-GOAL:
+## GOAL:

-*To create an etl pipeline that fetchs top 50 most popular youtube videos and store it in mysql database.
+* To create an etl pipeline that fetchs top 50 most popular youtube videos and store it in mysql database.
-*To store only published date, channel id, channel name, viewCount, likeCount
+* To store only published date, channel id, channel name, viewCount, likeCount

-SOLUTION:
+## SOLUTION :

 1. Fetch snippet,statistics from google client youtube videos api
 2: Extract items part of the response